-- TPA agreement with IFAL: IFAL provides trading services and administration of investment and cash assets to ILUK, which is a regulated activity.
-ILUK is ultimately responsible for any losses resulting from trading processing errors, though it is expected that IFAL would be the initial party that incurs any losses. - TPA agreement with ISL: ISL provides policy administration, tax, legal and regulatory compliance services to ILUK.
-ILUK is ultimately responsible for any losses resulting from legal, compliance, tax and other operational errors, though it is expected that ISL would be the initial party that incurs any losses which would where appropriate be recharged to ILUK. - ISL and IAD: ISL outsources the core systems (IAS and TOL) development and maintenance to IAD.
-Any expenses resulting from failure in IAD operations may affect the IntegraFin Group as a whole.
+- TPA agreement with IFAL: IFAL provides custody, trading and settlement services to ILUK, which are regulated activities.
+ILUK is ultimately responsible for any losses resulting from custody and trading processing errors, though it is expected that IFAL would be the initial party that incurs any losses.
+IFAL also provides wrapper administration services to ILUK. - TPA agreement with ISL: ISL provides tax, legal and regulatory compliance services to ILUK.
+ILUK is ultimately responsible for any losses resulting from legal, compliance, tax and other operational errors, though it is expected that ISL would be the initial party that incurs any losses which would where appropriate be recharged to ILUK. - ISL and IAD: ISL outsources the core systems' (IAS and TOL) development and maintenance to IAD.
+Any expenses resulting from failure in IAD operations may affect the Group as a whole.